 The Project will implement the recommended controls outlined in the Regional Pest Management Strategy 2012-2017: Southern Ranges Region (OEH, 2012) as per below in Table 5-2.
-The NPWS Regional Pest Management Strategy is due for renewal in late 2020 and this plan will subsequently be reviewed, and if necessary revised, where changes or additions are warranted.
+The NPWS Regional Pest Management Strategy and this plan will subsequently be reviewed, and if necessary revised, where changes or additions are warranted.